btcpayserver/btcpayserver-doc/Troubleshooting.md

 In case the above does not work, you may need to use install gzip first `sudo apt-get install gzip`

-### 3.3.1 - Lightning Network c-lightning - Docker
+### 2.3.1 - Lightning Network c-lightning - Docker

+sudo su -

+docker ps

+Find the c-lightning container ID.

+docker logs 'add your container ID here'

+or use this

+docker logs --tail 40 btcpayserver_clightning_bitcoin

 ## 4. Finding a solution yourself (FAQ, Wiki, GitHub issues)